jurgen-kluft/go-home/README.md

 ## Devices / Hardware

 - Home 1:
-  - Aqara M2 Hub (Zigbee Sensors, Lights, Switches, Plugs)
-  - Aqara E1 Hub (Zigbee Repeater)
+  - Zigbee2MQTT
   - Apple Mac Mini M4, running Go
   - Apple TV 4K (this is the HomeKit controller since it can be Ethernet connected)
   - Apple HomePod
-  - 2 TP-Link Deco routers
+  - GLiNet routers
-  - Hue, Yee, Ikea, Wiz and Aqara lighting
+  - Hue, Yee, Ikea, Wiz lighting
-  - Aqara Switches
+  - Geek-Open Switches
   - Sony Bravia TV
-  - ESPHome devices (bed presence, air quality)

 - Home 2:
   - Apple Mac Mini M4, running Go
   - Apple TV 4K (this is the HomeKit controller since it can be Ethernet connected)
-  - Aqara M3 Hub (Zigbee Sensors, Lights, Switches, Plugs)
-  - 2 x Aqara M2 Hub (Zigbee Sensors, Lights, Switches, Plugs)
+  - Zigbee2MQTT
   - Apple HomePod
   - GL.inet routers
-  - Wiz and Aqara lighting
+  - Hue, Ikea, Wiz lighting
-  - Aqara Switches
+  - Geek-Open Switches
   - LG TV's (HomeKit compatible)
-  - ESPHome devices (room presence, bed presence, air quality)

 ## Apple HomePod

 Acts as a HomeKit Hub (Server) and also is able to serve `announcements` to all HomePods in the house.
 This is useful for automations that need to announce something, like when the door bell is pressed or when the front door is opened or when the wash machine or dryer is done.